k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 The authentication flow for this method works as follows:

 1. Create an API Key.
 See [here](/articles/26_fabric_security/05_fabric_webservices_security.md#generating-api-key) for instructions.
 Select the "secured" option, indicating that this is the client signing method.
-In such case, the "/api/authenticate" call, using the API Key, will be rejected, because this call is only available for cases where JWT is signed by Fabric.
+In such a case, the "/api/authenticate" call, using the API Key, will be rejected, because this call is only available for cases where Fabric signs the JWT.
 2. Generate a JWT, where:
-   - It must include "apk" claim with the value of the API Key, as part of the JWT payload.
+   - It must include an "apk" claim with the value of the API Key, as part of the JWT payload.
    - The secret key, provided by Fabric during the API Key generation, must be used to sign the JWT.
    - JWT is signed using HMAC-SHA256.
-   - The JWT's expiration time is maintained by the client.
+   - The client maintains the JWT's expiration time.
 3. Make the web services calls by sending this JWT as the token value of the `Authorization: Bearer` header.
-4. Fabric verifies that the JWT is signed with the secret that matches to the "apk".
+4. Fabric verifies that the JWT is signed with the secret that matches the "apk".

-The authorization and permissions are done according to the roles which are assigned to the API Key, and their associated permissions.
-See [here](/articles/17_fabric_credentials/01_fabric_credentials_overview.md) for more information about API Keys, roles and permissions.
+The authorization and permissions are assigned according to the roles associated with the API Key and its corresponding permissions.
+See [here](/articles/26_fabric_security/01_fabric_credentials_overview.md) for more information about API Keys, roles, and permissions.

 #### External Trusted Authentication

-In some cases the client itself - a service in the organization which calls Fabric - has already authenticated the user (human or another system).
+In some cases, the client itself, a service within the organization that calls Fabric, has already authenticated the user (human or another system).
 For example, the client can be a service that interacts with an IDP (Identity Provider) to authenticate users by using SAML.
-In such a case, the client holds the actual user and the groups he is assigned to, and upon which he wants Fabric to act.
-For example for Fabric to use this information for roles permissions.
+In such a case, the client holds the actual user and the groups to which they are assigned, and upon which Fabric is to act.
+For example, Fabric uses this information for role permissions.

 Fabric supports these delegated authentications:

 * This option requires an extra security verification:

   * Create a dedicated role (for example: "apikeyWithSAML") and grant it a permission for the "AUTHZ_CLAIMS" operation on all resources ("*").
-  * Assign this role to the API Key, that is used and sent in the JWT.
+  * Assign this role to the API Key that is used and sent in the JWT.

-* The user and groups shall be sent as part of the JWT payload claims - `unm` for user and `bgr` for group list, using an array structure.
+* The user and group lists shall be sent as part of the JWT payload claims - `unm` for the user and `bgr` for the group list, using an array structure.
 Here is  a JWT example:

   ```json
   {